Nial Ring: Early life and business career

 In June 2018, he was elected as the Lord Mayor of Dublin.

-He was appointed to the board of the IDA in 1998 and served on it for 11 years.
+Personal life

 Ring is a grandnephew of Liam Ó Rinn, who wrote the Irish-language version of "The Soldiers' Song", Ireland's national anthem.
 He himself has a keen interest in Irish History, particularly the 1916 period when his grandfather and four brothers fought as part of the GPO Garrison in Easter Week 1916.
 He is an executive member of the 1916 Relatives Association.
-He also has an interest in the Irish language and is noted on the Dublin City Council website as one of the councillors who is happy to conduct business within and outside the council in the Irish Language (Gaeilge).
+He is noted on the Dublin City Council website as being willing to do business in Irish.

+Ring is married to Joyce and has four children.
+He is a Chelsea supporter.